LiteGeorgia/Helix-Machine-Translation-System/README.md

 cd
 ```

-- Create a symbolic link named "sampark" that points to the "language_file" directory:
+- Create a symbolic link named "sampark" that points to the language_file directory:

 ```bash
 ln -s language_file sampark